creatorcao/creatorcao.github.io/_posts/2022-08-01-image-annotator.md

 **[COCO Annotator](https://github.com/jsbroks/coco-annotator)** is in **[COCO](https://cocodataset.org/#home)** format, which can be used directly for training and validation for object detection tasks.
 It is safe, flexible and with multi-colored masks.

-Following is the trouble-shooting for installing it on **Macbook M1**.
+Below is the trouble-shooting for installing it on **Macbook M1**.
 After these steps, you can register an account by opening `http://localhost:5000` in your browser.

 1. `brew install docker` or `docker -v`
    ```